Our Services

 Helpful Resources

-Sharp chest pain that worsens when lying flat and eases when leaning forward is typically a sign of pericarditis (inflammation of the sac around the heart).
-In contrast, a heavy, crushing chest pressure that radiates to the jaw or arm—often with sweating, nausea, or shortness of breath—suggests a heart attack (myocardial infarction).
+Sharp chest pain that worsens when lying flat and improves when leaning forward is often a hallmark sign of pericarditis—inflammation of the sac surrounding the heart.
+In contrast, a heart attack (myocardial infarction) typically presents as heavy, crushing chest pressure that may radiate to the jaw or arm, often accompanied by sweating, nausea, or shortness of breath.

-Because both conditions can feel alarming and overlap in some symptoms, self-diagnosis is risky.
-The fastest way to clarify what your symptoms may mean—and what to do next—is to take a free, instant online symptom check.
-It takes just a couple of minutes, requires no signup, and gives you personalized guidance so you can act quickly and confidently, whether that means home care, a doctor's visit, or emergency evaluation.
+Because these conditions share overlapping symptoms but require very different treatments, self-diagnosis can be dangerous.
+The fastest, safest way to understand what your symptoms may mean is to take a free, instant, online symptom check.
+It takes just a couple of minutes, requires no signup, and provides personalized guidance—so you can confidently decide whether home care, a doctor's visit, or emergency evaluation is the right next step.

 Chest pain is a symptom that no one wants to ignore.
 While a heart attack is often the first worry, acute pericarditis—a painful inflammation of the sac around the heart—can mimic many signs of a heart attack.
 Understanding the key differences between pericarditis and myocardial infarction (heart attack) can help you seek the right care quickly and confidently.